TheHien04/Clinic-Management/README.md

-# Clinic Management System
+# 🏥 Clinic Management System

-A **database-driven application** developed for the *Advanced Database* course.
+A **database-driven application** developed as part of the *Advanced Database* course.
 This project demonstrates how advanced database concepts can be applied in a real-world clinic scenario, focusing on:

 - Normalization and structured schema design
 - Indexing and query optimization for performance
 - Stored procedures and triggers for automation
 - Secure authentication and patient data management

-The result is a prototype system that manages core clinic operations such as patients, doctors, appointments, treatments, and billing.
+The system manages core clinic operations including **patients, doctors, appointments, treatments, and billing**.

 ---